yellowdog/python-examples/README.md

 The scripts provide full support for Mustache substitutions in Jsonnet files, using the same rules as for the JSON specifications.
 Remember that for **Worker Pool** specifications, Mustache substitutions must be prefixed by `__`, e.g. `"__{{username}}}"`.

-Mustache processing is performed **before** Jsonnet evaluation into the internal JSON representation.
+Mustache processing is performed before Jsonnet expansion into JSON, and again after the expansion.

 ## Checking Jsonnet Processing